Garry Burns: Burns v Radio 2UE Sydney Pty Ltd (No 1)

-Background: On June 2 2003, 2UE presenters John Laws and Steve Price referred to two gay contestants of TV renovation show The Block as "poofs".
-They also complained that children would be able to see the program.
-Burns stated that he was so angry when he heard the program that he threw up.
-After the broadcast, he wrote a letter to Laws calling him a fascist, very unattractive, a right-wing reactional bigot, a creature of hate and Adolf.
-Burns stated that he sought a public apology and a $10,000 donation to a HIV/AIDS charity.
+Background: On June 2, 2003, 2UE presenters John Laws and Steve Price referred to two gay contestants of the TV renovation show The Block as "poofs".
+They also complained that children could see the program.
+Burns stated that he was so angry upon hearing the program that he threw up.
+After the broadcast, he wrote a letter to Laws calling him a fascist, very unattractive, a right-wing reactional bigot, a creature of hate, and Adolf.
+Burns stated that he sought a public apology and a $10,000 donation to an HIV/AIDS charity.

-Proceedings: During the proceedings Burns requested $40,000 in damages and a written apology in the Sydney Star Observer, The Sydney Morning Herald and The Australian.
+Proceedings: During the proceedings, Burns requested $40,000 in damages and a written apology in the Sydney Star Observer, the Sydney Morning Herald, and The Australian.
 Burns was represented by the Public Interest Advocacy Centre.

-Arguments: 2UE's lawyers tendered 43 pages of Sydney Star Observer articles which contained the word "poof" in a non-offensive way.
+Arguments: 2UE's lawyers tendered 43 pages of Sydney Star Observer articles, which contained the word "poof" in a non-offensive way.
 Burns stated that the word is still offensive when used by those outside the gay family.
 He also stated that comments like "all interior designers are gay" presented "macho simplistic attitudes".

 Judgement: The tribunal found that the remarks did not constitute severe ridicule themselves, but that they could incite severe ridicule in others.
 Radio 2UE was ordered to make a public apology on air and in three metropolitan newspapers, and pay Burns reasonable costs on a party-party basis.

 The judgment also stated that a personal apology is not sincere if it is ordered by a court, but distinguished between a personal apology and a court-ordered apology.
 It stated that while a court-ordered apology is not an apology as understood in moral or social terms, it functions as an acknowledgment of wrongdoing rather than a statement of genuinely held feelings.
-This reasoning has subsequently be adopted and applied in other cases.
+This reasoning has subsequently been adopted and applied in other cases.